uikit/uikit-site/docs/pages/navbar.md

 ## Dropbar

-A dropbar looks like a dropdown but extends to the full width of the navbar.
+A dropbar extends to the full width of the navbar and displays the dropdown without its default styling.
 To place dropdowns inside such a dropbar, add the `dropbar: true` option to the `uk-navbar`.

 ```html
 <nav class="uk-navbar-container" uk-navbar="dropbar: true;">...</nav>